elastic/ansible-elasticsearch/README.md

 $ make converge PATTERN=centos-7
 ```

 The default version is 7.x.
-If you want to test 6.x or 5.x you can override it with the `VERSION` variable, for example:
+If you want to test 6.x you can override it with the `VERSION` variable, for example:
 ```sh
 $ make converge VERSION=6.x PATTERN=oss-centos-7
 ```